Limits of CSP Problems and Efficient Parameter Testing: Limit theory and related notions

-We conclude the section with a remark that is motivated by the array representation of $r$CSPs.
-The next form presented seems to be the least redundant in some aspect, since no symmetry conditions has to be fulfilled.
+We conclude the subsection with a remark that is motivated by the array representation of $r$CSPs.
+The next form presented seems to be the least redundant in some aspect, since no additional symmetry conditions have to be fulfilled by the limit objects.

-\begin{remark}[Exchangeable partition-indexed processes] The most natural exchangeable infinite random object for the one-to-one correspondence of Theorem~\ref{thm3} with $r$CSP limits is the following process. \begin{definition} Let $N_q^r=\{P=(p_1, \dots, p_q):$ the sets $p_i\subset \N$ are pairwise disjoint and $\sum_{i=1}^q |p_i|=r\}$ be the set of directed partitions of $r$-subsets of $\N$.
-We call the random $(X_P)_{P \in N_q^r }$ that takes values in some compact Polish space $\KK$ a partition indexed process.
-The process $(X_P)_{P \in N_q^r }$ has the exchangeability property if its distribution is invariant under the action induced by finite permutations of $\N$, i.e., $(X_P)_{P \in N_q^r } \,{\buildrel d \over =}\, (X_{\rho(P)})_{P \in N_q^r }$ for any $\rho \in \Sym_0(\N)$. \end{definition} Unfortunately, the existence of a representation theorem for partition-indexed exchangeable processes that offers additional insight over the directed decorated $r$-array version is not established, and there is little hope in this direction.
-The reason for this again is the fact that there is no standard way of splitting up elements $X_P$ and $X_{P'}$ non-trivially with $P$ and $P'$ having the same underlying vertex set but are different as partitions into two random parts with the first being identical for the both and the second ones being conditionally independent over the first.
+The most natural exchangeable infinite random object fitting the one-to-one correspondence of \Cref{ch2:thm3} with $r$CSP limits is the following process, that preserves every piece of information contained in the evaluation representation. \begin{definition} Let $N_q^r=\{ \,\P=(P_1, \dots, P_q) \mid \textrm{the sets } P_i\subset \N \textrm{ are pairwise disjoint and}$ $\sum_{i=1}^q |P_i|=r\, \}$ be the set of directed $q$-partitions of $r$-subsets of $\N$.
+We call the random process $(X_\P)_{\P \in N_q^r }$ that takes values in some compact Polish space $\KK$ a partition indexed process.
+The process $(X_\P)_{\P \in N_q^r }$ has the exchangeability property if its distribution is invariant under the action induced by finite permutations of $\N$, i.e., $(X_\P)_{\P \in N_q^r } \,{\buildrel d \over =}\, (X_{\rho^*(\P)})_{\P \in N_q^r }$ for any $\rho \in \Sym_0(\N)$. \end{definition}\sindex[notions]{exchangeable array!partition-indexed processes} Unfortunately, the existence of a representation theorem for partition-indexed exchangeable processes analogous to \Cref{ch2:exch} that offers additional insight over the directed colored $r$-array version is not established, and there is little hope in this direction.
+The reason for this is again the fact that there is no standard way of separating the generating process of the elements $X_\P$ and $X_{\P'}$ non-trivially in the case when $\P$ and $\P'$ have the same underlying base set of cardinality $r$ but are different as partitions into two non-trivial random stages with the first being identical for the two variables and the second stage being conditionally independent over the outcome of the first stage.